-- You remain a JPMorgan Chase employee enrolled in the Medical Plan; or - You leave JPMorgan Chase and you are eligible for retiree medical plan coverage or you elect to continue your medical coverage through COBRA (see "What Happens to Your MRA If Your Employment with JPMorgan Chase" on page 66).

-If you are an active employee and do not enroll in the Medical Plan, any unused MRA funds will be placed on hold for you by your health care company and will be available to you if you re-enroll in the Medical Plan in a subsequent year.
-If you change health care companies (from Cigna to UnitedHealthcare or vice versa), your balance will automatically be transferred to your new health care company.
+- You remain a JPMorgan Chase employee enrolled in the Medical Plan; or - You leave JPMorgan Chase and you are eligible for retiree medical plan coverage or you elect to continue your medical coverage through COBRA (see "What Happens to Your MRA If Your Employment with JPMorgan Chase Ends" on page 66). - If you are an active employee who previously enrolled in the Medical Plan and had an MRA balance but you currently choose not enroll in the Medical Plan, any unused MRA funds will be placed on hold for you by your health care company and will be available to you if you re-enroll in the Medical Plan in a subsequent year.

 You can earn up to \$1,000 (\$1,400 if your covered spouse/domestic partner also participates) in Wellness Rewards for your MRA by completing certain wellness activities in a given year.
-The following sections summarize the opportunities for 2019 to earn Wellness Rewards.
+The following sections summarize the opportunities for 2021 to earn Wellness Rewards.

-See "MRA Payment Elections" on page 65 and "Using Your MRA to Pay for Services" on page 88 for more information.
+See "MRA Payment Elections" on page 65 and "Using Your MRA and HCSA to Pay for Services" on page 90 for more information.